calvinomiguel/decast/README.md

 # Decast
-A Sketch Plugin for managing and analyzing symbols.
+A tool for for analyzing Sketch symbols.